MinistrBob/k8s_setup/README.md

 ```

 (Optional) If you have a need to clean the iptavles (you can not do this).
+WARNING: This can be dangerous!
+Therefore, you can backup the OS or take a snapshot of the virtual machine beforehand.

 ```bash
 sudo iptables -F && sudo iptables -t nat -F && sudo iptables -t mangle -F && sudo iptables -X